leonardehrenfried/blog/hire-me/index.md

 published: true
 ---

-I'm a freelance developer living in Berlin with 4 years of experience and I'm always looking for interesting projects.
-My main expertise if with web development and I'm familiar with a number of programming languages including JavaScript, Ruby, Python, Scala, Java and Objective-C.
+I'm a freelance developer with 4 years of experience living in Berlin and I'm always looking for interesting projects.
+My main expertise is with web development and I'm familiar with a number of programming languages including JavaScript, Ruby, Python, Scala, Java and Objective-C.

+I'm an expert in distributed version control, TDD and continuous integration and deployment and would love to introduce you and your team to these topics.

 If you like what you read on this blog and you've convinced yourself that I'm a competent developer by looking through my